 Running sim build regenerates apis/src/db/schema/Listener.ts with a new ownerChanged table binding that we import below.

-Now let’s add an endpoint to fetch the 10 most recent owner changed events.
-This will query the owner_changed table:
+Add an endpoint to fetch the 10 most recent owner changed events.
+This endpoint queries the owner_changed table.

 // Endpoint to get the 10 most recent owner changed events